Computer Task Group (NASDAQ:CTG) Issues FY 2021 Earnings Guidance

 Computer Task Group (NASDAQ:CTG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.550-$0.570 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.530.
 The company issued revenue guidance of $390 million-$395 million, compared to the consensus revenue estimate of $381.81 million.Computer Task Group also updated its Q4 2021 guidance to $0.160-$0.180 EPS.

-Computer Task Group (NASDAQ:CTG) last issued its quarterly earnings data on Tuesday, November 9th.
-The information technology services provider reported $0.13 earnings per share for the quarter, beating the consensus estimate of $0.11 by $0.02.
+Computer Task Group (NASDAQ:CTG) last announced its quarterly earnings data on Tuesday, November 9th.
+The information technology services provider reported $0.13 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.11 by $0.02.
 Computer Task Group had a net margin of 1.81% and a return on equity of 9.67%.
-During the same quarter last year, the firm earned $0.18 EPS.
-On average, sell-side analysts forecast that Computer Task Group will post 0.56 EPS for the current year.
+During the same quarter in the previous year, the firm posted $0.18 earnings per share.
+On average, research analysts predict that Computer Task Group will post 0.56 EPS for the current fiscal year.

-In other news, Director James R. Helvey III acquired 5,000 shares of the company’s stock in a transaction on Wednesday, September 1st.
-The stock was purchased at an average cost of $8.90 per share, with a total value of $44,500.00.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other Computer Task Group news, Director James R. Helvey III bought 5,000 shares of Computer Task Group stock in a transaction that occurred on Wednesday, September 1st.
+The shares were acquired at an average price of $8.90 per share, for a total transaction of $44,500.00.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
 Insiders own 12.10% of the company’s stock.

 About Computer Task Group